MagusDev/Crowdsourced-Local-Insights/README.md

 ## Usage

 This section explains how to get the project up and running on your local machine.
+For database we are using SQLite version 3.43.2

 ### 1. Clone the Repository